Key takeaways in this post about public health communication campaigns:

 It may seem like an overstatement.
 But a well-executed campaign can inform and inspire.
 It can also help make communities healthier, happier places to live.

-Here are four campaigns that made a big impact on community health:
+Here are four campaigns that made a big impact on community health you can use for inspiration:

 Founded in 1999, the Truth Initiative aimed to stop teens from smoking.
 So, it launched a campaign with engaging ads, messaging and calls to action.